ctb116/BarKeg-Angular/README.md

 also next to each keg is a sell button, if clicked decrease pint by one if pints is less than 10, give warning(by background color or alert)

+Add button after table to add new beers.

 price
 pint > $5 orange